How to Plant, Grow, and Care for Peruvian Lily

 Propagation

 You can propagate using two methods.
-Planting Alstroemeria seeds is one way.
+By seed is one way.
 Another way is to dig up the Peruvian lily bulbs and divide the rhizomes in fall.
 Cut the plants six inches above ground about ten days before you intend to dig them up.
 A one-year-old plant may yield up to 15 rhizomes, a two-year-old up to 25.

-In fall, if you’d like to you can overwinter your tubers.
-Having a space to store Alstroemeria roots in freezing weather is great for gardeners outside the plant’s hardiness range.
-Put them in a box with coconut coir or peat moss, and leave it in a cool, dry place.
-Then re-plant the tubers in spring.
+In the fall, you can overwinter your tubers if you’d like.
+Having a space to store roots in freezing weather is great for gardeners outside the plant’s hardiness range.
+Put the tubers in a box with coconut coir or peat moss and leave them in a cool, dry place.
+Then, replant the tubers in spring.

-While the Alstroemeria is a fairly hardy plant, there are a few common issues.
-Here are ones you want to keep an eye out for.
+While the Peruvian lily is a fairly hardy plant, there are a few common issues.
+Here are the ones you want to keep an eye out for.

 Growing Problems